The Class Actions Law Review: Norway

-Pursuant to Section 35-4 of the Civil Procedure Act, the court must approve the action being brought as a class action.
-For a class action to be approved, the following conditions, set out in Section 35-2, must be met:
+Pursuant to Section 35-4 of the Civil Procedure Act, the court must certify the action being brought as a class action.
+For a class action to be certified, the following conditions, set out in Section 35-2, must be met:

 - several persons have claims or obligations whose factual or legal basis is identical or substantially similar;